Hurricanes And Climate Change -- An Explainer

 After wrecking large swaths of the northwestern reaches of the Bahamas, leaving at least 30 dead and a nation in crisis, Hurricane Dorian is currently making its way up the east coast of the United States.
 Emergency alerts have gone out for the entire South Carolina coastline; Charleston has seen flooding, high winds, and downed power lines; North Carolinians are being told to shelter in place; and experts are forecasting storm surges and possible flash flooding in coastal North Carolina and Virginia through Friday evening, with predicted rainfall of “6 to 12 inches in the coastal Carolinas and 3 to 8 inches in far southeast Virginia.”

-Welcome to hurricane season.
-Though it isn’t new by any stretch of the imagination.
-Still, over the past decade, we’ve collectively witnessed storms like 2012’s Hurricane Sandy, which damaged or destroyed 650,000 homes, left 7.5 million people without power, and led to over 285 deaths, or 2017’s Hurricanes Harvey and Maria, the latter of which plunged Puerto Rico into darkness, and is estimated to have caused at least 2,975 deaths.
+Though the destruction wrought by hurricanes isn’t new by any stretch of the imagination, over the past decade, we’ve collectively witnessed storms like 2012’s Hurricane Sandy, which damaged or destroyed 650,000 homes, left 7.5 million people without power, and led to over 285 deaths, or 2017’s Hurricanes Harvey and Maria, the latter of which plunged Puerto Rico into darkness, and is estimated to have caused at least 2,975 deaths.
 Irma and Jose also did a fair amount of damage in 2017.
 Last year, Florence and Michael brought punishing rains to the Atlantic coast as part of a 22-hurricane season that “began earlier, continued later, and some took unexpected paths before hitting land.”
-Five of the 35 recorded category 5 hurricanes in 169 years of record-keeping have come in the past four years.
+Five of the 35 recorded category 5 hurricanes in 169 years of record-keeping have occurred in the past four years.

 So what gives?
 Is this just Mother Nature flexing her muscles?
-Humans getting better at tracking storms?
 Part of shifting and completely normal trends?
 Bad luck?
 Or is an influx of powerful hurricanes linked to climate change?
-An explainer.
+We break it down.

 What happened in the Bahamas?